Addicted (Devin Townsend Project album): Music

-According to Townsend, Addicted is an album of "melodic" and "danceable" music but is "much heavier" than his previous albums.
-Townsend has compared the album's songwriting to his more accessible songs, such as "Life" from Ocean Machine: Biomech (1997), "Stagnant" from Terria (2001), and "Material" from Physicist (2000).
+According to Townsend, Addicted is an album of "melodic" and "danceable" music.
+He compared the album's songwriting to his more accessible songs, such as "Life" from Ocean Machine: Biomech (1997), "Stagnant" from Terria (2001), and "Material" from Physicist (2000).
 The album's production style was directly influenced by Nickelback's 2008 album Dark Horse.
-Townsend has quipped that "Some parts of it sound like Meshuggah, some parts of it sound like Boney M." Addicted includes a new version of the song "Hyperdrive" from Townsend's album Ziltoid the Omniscient (2007), with lead vocals by van Giersbergen, who has performed a cover of the song with her former band Agua de Annique.
+Townsend has quipped that "Some parts of it sound like Meshuggah, some parts of it sound like Boney M."

+Addicted includes a new version of the song "Hyperdrive" from Townsend's album Ziltoid the Omniscient (2007), with lead vocals by van Giersbergen, who has performed a cover of the song with her former band Agua de Annique.
 "Resolve!" was "directly influenced by The Wildhearts" and it bears a resemblance to "Vanilla Radio" from The Wildhearts Must Be Destroyed.

 Unlike Townsend's previous albums, which were usually in open C tuning, most of the songs on Addicted were played in open B tuning.
 "Universe in a Ball!" was played in open B♭, "Hyperdrive!" in open C (to accommodate the vocal range of van Giersbergen, as opposed to the version of "Hyperdrive" that appeared on the album Ziltoid the Omniscient which was recorded in C), and "Ih-Ah!" and "The Way Home!" in open C.